vidtsin/babycare-odoo/bbc_sale/README.rst

 * Search supplier code, default code and EAN by default
 * Rename product description to Long description and sale description to short description.
 * Supplier invoices cannot be confirmed without a supplier invoice number filled in.
+* Move fiscal position and payment term around on the supplier invoice form to make the latter more prominent